algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Parsing**: Being able to transform a given `.sdf` file into a JSON object that will be used to generate the FPGA structure.
 - **FPGA Structure Generation**: Creating a 2D representation of the FPGA structure based on the JSON object generated from the `.sdf` file.
-- **Signal Propagation Simulation**: Simulating signal propagation through the FPGA structure and updating the visualization in real-time.
+- **Signal Propagation Simulation**: Simulating signal propagation through the FPGA structure and updating the visualization in real time.
 - **User Interface**: Designing an intuitive and interactive user interface for uploading Verilog applications, controlling simulations, and viewing results.
-- **Back-end Development**: Implementing the server-side application to handle file uploads, simulation execution, and communication with the front-end.
+- **Back-end Development**: Implementing the server-side application to handle file uploads, simulation execution, and communication with the front end.
 - **Integration**: Integrating the front-end and back-end components to create a seamless user experience.
 - **Testing and Debugging**: Testing the system for bugs, performance issues, and usability problems, and fixing them as needed.
 - **Documentation**: Writing technical documentation, user guides, and other relevant documentation for the project.